Cycymomo/50-flexbox-shades-of-html-hex-codes-gray-grey/README.md

 - This is an experiment to play with [Flexbox](http://www.w3.org/TR/css3-flexbox/)
 - Hexadecimal color codes according to [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/)
+- Sorry, non b00bs in this one :)